didil/kubexcloud/README.md

 ## KubeXCloud

 KubeXCloud (KXC) is a minimalist self service cloud platform built on top of Kubernetes.
-Built with Go.
+Built with Go and Operator SDK.

 **THIS SOFTWARE IS WORK IN PROGRESS / ALPHA RELEASE AND IS NOT MEANT FOR USAGE IN PRODUCTION SYSTEMS**